This post could save you many thousands in lost revenue.

 Just in case you think this was a cunning ploy to sell you our services, you might notice that I haven’t linked to our consultation or training services.
 Admittedly it’s been hard – especially just now!

-I know that 2017 will see plenty of businesses bring plenty of SEO problems my way, so I don’t need to entice you with bait.
+I know that each year will see plenty of businesses bring plenty of SEO problems my way, so I don’t need to entice you with bait.

 But in the nicest possible way, I really hope that you’re not one of them.

-By the way: this is one of the very few of our biweekly emails that we’ve ever copied into a direct blog post.
+By the way: this is one of the very few of our monthly emails that we’ve copied into a direct blog post.
 Most of the content is only for subscribers.

 But if you value actionable and unique content that will help your business, you probably want to subscribe.